 Implementation is not as fast and flexible

 Marlon loves Cin7’s ease of setup.
 You can copy and paste data from spreadsheets, straight into Cin7’s import screens.
-DEAR Inventory works much in the same way as many cloud solutions – even Xero – with the standard CSV templates that can’t be altered and must be formatted in particular ways.
+DEAR Inventory works in much the same way as many cloud solutions – even Xero – with the standard CSV templates that can’t be altered and must be formatted in particular ways.
 When you aren’t privy to fluid importing ways of Cin7, it doesn’t seem a big issue as that is how most work, but that’s certainly a disadvantage of DEAR Inventory over Cin7.

 Customer special prices aren’t as easy to setup

 Both DEAR Inventory and Cin7 can manage customer special pricing when you can upload a list of prices specific to that customer, which is even more powerful than price tiers.
 In Cin7, you map the price list to the customer from within the customer card – which can be imported in bulk and in DEAR Inventory, you set up the different customer prices within the product card.
-Again, DEAR Inventory can import the product lists also so each customer has their price and in many ways the pricing functionality in DEAR Inventory is more powerful than Cin7, however, it’s not as easy to set up.
+Again, DEAR Inventory can import the product lists also so each customer has their price and in many ways, the pricing functionality in DEAR Inventory is more powerful than Cin7, however, it’s not as easy to set up.

-Product limit – 20,000 vs 50,000
+Product Limit – 20,000 vs 50,000

 DEAR Inventory specifies that they allow up to 20,000 products before they will then need to dedicate and custom pricing for a client that has in excess of this product database.
 Cin7 does this after 50,000 products.

 Price tiers limit of 10 vs 15

 Excluding the customer special pricing, DEAR Inventory only allows 10 standard price tiers, whilst Cin7 can have 15 standard price tiers.
 Both systems can handle multi-currency and foreign currency price tiers for both customers and suppliers.